What is HIV and how is it transmitted?

 When you have your result, you can report it by going to the GetaKit by Gilbert Centre website and logging into your account.
 Go to your dashboard then click on Section 3 Report result and select the required option.

-- If your result is positive, a Gilbert Centre staff will follow-up with next steps or you can connect with Randy Davis directly at [email protected], who will guide you in navigating access to care.
+- If your result is positive, a Gilbert Centre staff will follow-up with next steps or you can connect with a GetaKit staff directly at [email protected], who will guide you in navigating access to care.

 - If your test is invalid, which means that you did not see the control dot at the top, or your kit has not functioned properly.
 Please contact GetaKit by Gilbert Centre, and we will send another kit to you.